ofthedove/recipes/_recipes/RedBeansAndRice.md

+---
+layout: recipe
-# Red Beans and Rice
+title: Red Beans and Rice
+---

 I recently saw red beans and rice on reddit and decided I wanted to make some.
 It happened that we went to Joel and Rachael's houes the night I was going to make this, so I made it there!
 (Thia did the prep work for me before we left.)
 It turned out really well I think.

 I was inspired by this Reddit Post: